masaiful/masaity/src/posts/resilient-code-examples.md

 ## Enter Prefill Embeds

-A few days prior to writing my post, [Codepen announced their "Prefill Embeds" feature](https://blog.codepen.io/2019/01/17/introducing-prefill-embeds/).
+A few days prior to writing my post, [CodePen announced their "Prefill Embeds" feature](https://blog.codepen.io/2019/01/17/introducing-prefill-embeds/).

 In short, you write markup on your site, and "enhance" it to a full-fledged pen at runtime.
 I affectionately refer to those as "anonymous pens".